 VALVE, a video game company, is also well-known for its self-organizing practices.
 Employees workstations are all mounted on wheels so that they can “vote with their feet” in terms of deciding what to work on.
 Decisions about which new projects and products to undertake are not made by managers.
 Instead, anybody can propose a new project or product and its success is largely determined by whether other people at the company want to work on it.
 VALVE’s employee handbook is a fascinating glimpse into what working at a self-organizing company is like.

-Definition: “Teal organizations focus on its members’ abilities to self-organize and self-manage to achieve the purpose of the organization.
-The hierarchical “plan and control” structure typical of Orange Organizations is replaced with a self-organizing structure consisting of small worker teams that assume all the traditional management functions as well.
+Definition: “Teal organizations focus on their members’ abilities to self-organize and self-manage to achieve the purpose of the organization.
+The typical hierarchical top-down structure typical is replaced with a self-organizing one consisting of small worker teams that assume all the traditional management functions as well.
 Positions and job descriptions are replaced with roles, where one worker can fill multiple roles.
-Unlike the fixed structures of Amber, Orange and Green organizations, the organizational structure in Teal is fluid, changing and adapting as circumstances demand to achieve the organization’s purpose.” — from the Reinventing Organizations Wiki
+The organizational structure in Teal is fluid, changing and adapting as circumstances demand to achieve the organization’s purpose.” — from the Reinventing Organizations Wiki

 Real Meaning: First introduced by Frederic Laloux in Reinventing Organizations, a Teal organization is the final stage of a five-part framework to name the successive stages of management evolution (RED, AMBER, ORANGE, GREEN, TEAL).